slatedocs/slate/source/includes/_groups.md

-address | no | The address of the group bio | no | A short description of the group abour-url | no | Url for the group's website. manager-approval | no | if the orders requieres manager approval privacy-setting | yes | Group privacy type avatar-url | no | Avatar url of the group cover-url | no | Cover url of the group
+address | no | The address of the group bio | no | A short description of the group abour-url | no | Url for the group's website. manager-approval | no | If the orders require manager approval privacy-setting | yes | Group privacy type avatar-url | no | Avatar url of the group cover-url | no | Cover url of the group